Analyzing Coded UI Tests Using Coded UI Test Logs

 Coded UI test logs filter and record important information about your coded UI test runs.

-With the modifications to the QTAgent32.exe.config file in place, when you run a coded UI test you will see there is an output link in the Test Explorer results.
+When you run a coded UI test with the modifications to the QTAgent32.exe.config file in place, you will see there is an output link in the Test Explorer results.
 Log files are produced not only when your test fails, but also for successful tests when the trace level is set to “verbose.”

 On the TEST menu, choose Windows and then select Test Explorer.